s-themis/Google-Season-of-Docs-2019-Project-Report/README.md

 Each separate chapter of the tutorial’s Wikibook downloaded as a pdf file can be found here: https://github.com/s-themis/Google-Season-of-Docs-2019-Project-Report/tree/master/Downloaded_Tutorial

+The pdf files are added to capture the state of the created tutorial in an easily accessible place as of the completion of this project.

 ### Current state of the project

 At its current state this project is a complete tutorial that has been upload to Wikibooks, while all accompanying files are available at GitHub.
 The tutorial currently covers a large portion of OpenSCAD’s syntax and features which can be used to create arbitrarily complex models.